shinokada/consize/docs/README.md

 ## Optimize

-These commands will run **recursively** in the current directory or directory specified by the `-o` option.
+The following commands will run recursively in the current directory or the directory specified by the -o option.

 ```bash
 consize optimize_jpg